Bernalillo County Metropolitan Court

-The Bernalillo County Metropolitan Court is the Judicial system of the metropolitan areas of Albuquerque, New Mexico and Bernalillo County, New Mexico, USA.
-The Metropolitan Courthouse is located in Downtown Albuquerque.
+The Bernalillo County Metropolitan Court is the Judicial system of the metropolitan areas of Albuquerque, New Mexico and Bernalillo County, New Mexico, U.S. The Metropolitan Courthouse is located in Downtown Albuquerque.

 System

 The Metropolitan Court system was established in 1980, all judges are elected by eligible voters in Bernalillo County.
 Judges hold 4 year terms, in 19 divisions.
 There are no term limits in the court system and elections are partisan.

 Requirements

 To be eligible for an office of the Metropolitan Court, a candidate must be a member of the New Mexico Bar and have practiced law in New Mexico for approximately three years.